bojdell/bodellamaria/bodellamaria_jekyll/_posts/2015-11-1-pie-october-update-final.markdown

 Novermber 1st, the first day I don’t have to go to bed by 9pm, record a song by the end of the week, or worry that I'm not reading enough about programming.
 Not gonna lie, I was a bit nervous starting off, but in the end, it was all worth it.

-Overall, it has been a rewarding and memorable experience to participate in my PIE.
 I’d like to give a massive thank you to all the people who encouraged and inspired me to take on the challenge this month.
-It really would not have been possible without you all.
+It really would not have been possible without you all!

 For those who are interested, my two good friends [Sid](http://www.sidsethupathi.com/project-for-individual-excellence/) and [Pooja](https://poojabroad.wordpress.com/2015/11/01/a-slice-of-pie/) are galavanting off on PIEs of their very own starting today.
 Check em out and cheer them along on their journeys!

-How’d my PIE end up, you ask?
+How’d my [PIE](2015/10/01/pie-october/) end up, you ask?
 Let’s find out.

 ##Lessons Learned